voltflake/anthrax-ai/README.md

 project using the <kbd>F7</kbd> and <kbd>F5</kbd> keys, respectively.

 Don't forget that the <kbd>CTRL+SHIFT+P</kbd> key combination helps to `configure` and `build` as well.

+## Known Issues
+- Pascal and older nvidia cards are unsupported due to unavailable vulkan features on that hardware.
+- Modified CatchyOS packages break compilation of required `assimp` library